 With clearly marked annual growth rings, straight grain and relatively few knots the overall look displays attractive figuring with a contemporary look.

-In order to ensure that our stringent in-house grading criteria are met, we offer three grades; A/B, A+ and B/C, with the specifications being as stated below.
+In order to ensure that our in-house grading criteria are met, we offer three grades; A/B, A+ and B/C, with the specifications being as stated below.

 Russwood offers SILA A/B®, the highest grade of Siberian Larch cladding commercially available in the UK, which provides a clean and relatively knot-free look combined with excellent durability.
 The specification for SILA A/B® is as follows:

 Russwood also hand-selects boards from the A/B grade to meet stringent internal criteria for the supply of SILA A+.
-This is a clear grade timber, providing a clean, consistent, virtually knot-free look combined with excellent durability.
+This is almost a clear grade timber, providing a clean, consistent, virtually knot-free look combined with excellent durability.
 The specification for SILA A+ is as follows;

 Additionally, Russwood offers SILA B/C®, a more rustic grade of Siberian Larch than our A/B and A+ grades.
 It gives a more knotty, less uniform look, without compromising its excellent durability properties.
 The specification for SILA B/C is as follows;

 For advice on completing the NBS H21 for Siberian Larch cladding please get in touch with our project team.

 For external cladding purposes, Siberian Larch is a naturally durable timber (Class 3 according to BS EN 350-2) due to a combination of factors;

 With a lifespan of 50 -100 years when correctly detailed and subject to general outdoor exposure, this is similar to Russwood’s Architect Select Western Red Cedar.
 Better durability properties can only be achieved with Russwood’s modified timber product: Accoya® wood.

 The way a façade is fixed and detailed can have a major effect on it’s lifespan.
 Our range of fixings and systems are designed by Austrian Timber Engineers to make cladding look better and last longer.

 Extreme continental climates in Siberia (short, hot summers and long, cold winters) produce a high proportion of late wood, which enables a smoother machine finish and enhances dimensional stability.